BredaUniversityGames/cppforgames.github.io/README.md

 3. Name the new repository `[your GitHub username].github.io`.
 4. Edit the `_config.yml` file to set site-wide configuration and create content & metadata.
 5. Upload any files (like PDFs, .zip files, etc.) to the `files/` directory.
 They will appear at `https://[your GitHub username].github.io/files/example.pdf`.
+6. Commit and push any changes to your repository.
-6. Open your browser and navigate to `https://[your GitHub username].github.io/`.
+7. Open your browser and navigate to `https://[your GitHub username].github.io/`.
 You should see your new website!

 See more info at <https://academicpages.github.io/>

 ## To run locally (not on GitHub Pages, to serve on your own computer)

-1. Clone the repository and made updates as detailed above
+1. Clone the repository and make updates as detailed above
 1. Make sure you have Ruby, and Node.js installed:
    1. [Ruby](https://www.ruby-lang.org).
 For Windows install [RubyInstaller](https://rubyinstaller.org/).
 Make sure you download the latest `Ruby+Devkit` installer.
    2. [Node.js](https://nodejs.org).
 Download and install the latest LTS release.